-- Go to the NVIDIA Control Panel. - 2.
-Click "+" next to Video if its sub-items are not shown and then click either Adjust video color settings or Adjust video image settings. - Make any adjustments required for any display and click Apply to save the settings.
+- Go to NVIDIA Control Panel (see page C 11). - Click "+" next to Video if its sub-items are not shown and then click either Adjust video color settings or Adjust video image settings. - Make any adjustments required for any display and click Apply to save the settings.

-Figure C - 21
+Figure C - 16

 Adjust Video Color

 Settings